Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Introduction

 Recent several years have witnessed the surge of async-parallel methods partly due to the increasingly large scale of data/variable involved in modern applications.
 However, only a few existing works discuss such methods for affinely constrained problems.
 Below we review the literature of async-parallel BCU methods in optimization and also primal-dual BCU methods for affinely constrained problems.

 It appears that the first async-parallel method was proposed by Chazan and Miranker \cite{D-W1969chaotic-relax} for solving linear systems.
 Later, such methods have been applied in many others fields.
 In optimization, the first async-parallel BCU method was due to Bertsekas and Tsitsiklis \cite{bertsekas1989parallel} for problems with a smooth objective.
 It was shown that the objective gradient sequence converges to zero.
 Tseng \cite{tseng1991rate} further analyzed its convergence rate and established local linear convergence by assuming isocost surface separation and a local Lipschitz error bound on the objective.
 Recently, \cite{liu2015asynchronous-JMLR, liu2015async-scd} developed async-parallel methods based on randomized BCU for convex problems with possibly block separable constraints.
 They established convergence and also rate results by assuming a bounded delay on the outdated block gradient information.
 The results have been extended to the case with unbounded probabilistic delay in \cite{peng2016-total-async}, which also shows convergence of the async-parallel BCU methods for nonconvex problems.
 On solving problems with convex separable objective and linear constraints, \cite{wei20131} proposed to apply the alternating direction method of multipliers (ADMM) in an asynchronous and distributive way.
 Assuming a special structure on the linear constraint, it established $O(1/k)$ ergodic convergence result, where $k$ is the total number of iterations.
-In \cite{zhang2014asynchronous, chang2016asynchronous-I, chang2016asynchronous-II}, the async-ADMM is applied to distributed multi-agent optimization, which can be equivalently formulated into \eqref{eq:mb-prob} with $f=0$ and consensus constraint.
-Among them, \cite{zhang2014asynchronous} showed sublinear convergence of the async-ADMM for convex problems, and \cite{chang2016asynchronous-II} established its linear convergence for strongly convex problems while \cite{chang2016asynchronous-I} also considered nonconvex cases.
+In \cite{zhang2014asynchronous, chang2016asynchronous-I, chang2016asynchronous-II, bianchi2016coordinate}, the async-ADMM is applied to distributed multi-agent optimization, which can be equivalently formulated into \eqref{eq:mb-prob} with $f=0$ and consensus constraint.
+Among them, \cite{bianchi2016coordinate} proved an almost sure convergence result, \cite{zhang2014asynchronous} showed sublinear convergence of the async-ADMM for convex problems, and \cite{chang2016asynchronous-II} established its linear convergence for strongly convex problems.
+Besides convex problems, \cite{chang2016asynchronous-I} also considered nonconvex cases.
+Assuming certain structure on the problem and choosing appropriate parameters, it showed that any limit point of the iterates satisfies first-order optimality conditions.
 The works \cite{Peng_2016_AROCK, combettes2016asynchronous} developed async-parallel BCU methods for fixed-point or monotone inclusion problems.
-Although these settings are more general (including convex optimization as a special case), strong monotonicity (similar to strong convexity in optimization) is needed to establish convergence rate results.
+Although these settings are more general (including convex optimization as a special case), no convergence rate results have been shown under monotonicity assumption\footnote{In \cite{Peng_2016_AROCK}, a linear convergence result is established under strong monotonicity assumption, which is similar to strong convexity in optimization.} (similar to convexity in optimization).